 Warrior Familiar: Resoundingly meh.
 It’s a good enough hit, amounting to a free attack for a Vampire Count or Lord, but it’s thirty points for the privilege.
 Another of those items where it just doesn’t do as much as other things that cost about the same.

-Book of Arkhan: No item is mandatory, unless there’s a rule that the table catches fire if you don’t bring it or something, but this is pretty close.
-Vanhel’s Danse Macabre is such a game-changing spell and this guarantees you’ll get it, albeit a version of it that can be dispelled on a single die and will probably run out the first time you use it.
+Book of Arkhan: Vanhel’s Danse Macabre is such a game-changing spell and this guarantees you’ll get it, albeit a version of it that can be dispelled on a single die and will probably run out the first time you use it.
 The Book will very seldom actually get through but it will give your opponent something to fret about: they know you have it, you know you have it, and they’ll have to allocate dice to dealing with it.
+Very nearly best in slot.

 Black Periapt: If you’re too cheap for a Power Familiar or you’re very confident that you won’t be adjusting your spellcasting plans on the fly, this is a good substitute.
 I often have to get by with one of these, especially if I’m running a Vampire Count as my General, and it does the job.
 Note that it can, per word of Pirinen, store dice from your opponent’s pool too, as long as they’re left over at the end of the Magic phase.